kwab-90/Data-Analysis-Dashboard/README.md

 # Data-Analysis-Dashboard
-Built a full Excel data analysis project involving data preprocessing, cleaning, structured tables, and visualisations.
-Used dynamic formulas to extract insights and improve data clarity—showcasing end-to-end analytical workflow in Excel.
+This project analyses a customer dataset to uncover patterns behind bicycle purchases.
+Using Excel's data analysis capabilities, the project transforms raw demographic and lifestyle data into actionable insights through pivot tables and a clean, interactive dashboard.

 🎯 ****Objectives****